 Do Wyoming anti-bullying laws and regulations cover cyberbullying that occurs off-campus?

-Yes.
-Wyoming anti-bullying laws do not cover off-campus conduct.
+No. Wyoming anti-bullying laws do not cover off-campus conduct.

 What are the policy requirements for schools to prevent and respond to bullying behavior?

-Wyoming school districts are required to adopt a policy prohibiting harassment, intimidation, bullying or cyber-bullying.
+Wyoming school districts are required to adopt a policy prohibiting harassment, intimidation, bullying, or cyber bullying.
 District policies must contain key policy and procedural elements, including, but not limited to:

 - Statements prohibiting harassment, intimidation, or bullying of a student;

 - Definitions of prohibited behavior that are no less inclusive than definitions in state law;

 - Disciplinary consequences and remedial actions for persons committing acts of harassment, intimidation, or bullying or acts of reprisal or retaliation;